-Approximately 30 patients will be selected for interview after enrolment, with follow-up interviews a few months later, splitting the sample equally between intervention and standard groups and ensuring diversity in the sample (age, gender, ethnicity etc. as far as possible).
+Approximately 30 patients will be selected for interview after enrolment, splitting the sample equally between intervention and standard groups and ensuring diversity in the sample (age, gender, ethnicity etc. as far as possible).
 The topic guide will be developed drawing on existing literature and theories on attitudes to and practices around self-management of COPD, and in conjunction with our PPI group.
 Interviews will be audio recorded and transcribed verbatim, prior to qualitative analysis using the Framework method, as described in our previous work (27).
-This is a systematic approach well suited to interdisciplinary health research and to working with clinical and lay collaborator (27).
-Nested qualitative interviews will also be conducted with a range of clinical and non-clinical staff (n≤30).
+This is a systematic approach well suited to interdisciplinary health research and to working with clinical and lay collaborator ($\frac{27}{2}$).
+Nested qualitative interviews will also be conducted with a range of clinical and non-clinical staff ($n \le 30$).